cristalhq/oauth2/README.md

 // url to fetch the code
 url := client.AuthCodeURL("state")
-fmt.Printf("Visit the URL for the auth dialog: %v", url)
+fmt.Printf("Visit the URL with the auth dialog: %v", url)

 // Use the authorization code that is pushed to the redirect URL.
 // Exchange will do the handshake to retrieve the initial access token. var code string if _, err := fmt.Scan(&code); err != nil {
-    log.Fatal(err)
+    panic(err)
 }

 // get a token